 Influenza, also called the flu, is an infection of the upper airway caused by an influenza virus.
-Every year there is a period of time where there are more outbreaks of the flu, this is called flu season.
+Every year there is a period of time when there are more outbreaks of the flu.
+This is called the flu season.
 Flu season generally occurs during the fall, winter and early spring.